sebastianrgarciav/PremiumCalculator/README.md

          Assert.Equal("No matching plans found", result);
      }
      ```

-### Frontend Testing

-Use JavaScript testing frameworks like Jest or Mocha for testing frontend functionalities.

 ### Manual Testing

 - Verify that the premium calculation works correctly based on the input values.